-Unfortunately for many the first line of treatment for low back pain is some type of medication.
+Unfortunately for many the first line of treatment for low back pain is some type of pain medication.
 Obviously medications can only mask the pain and not heal it.
 This often leads patients and doctors to be at odds over the effectiveness of their pain management.

 Despite greater use of medications at greater chronic low back pain severity, current options remain less than optimal in providing analgesic efficacy

 Researchers in the United Kingdom studying determining factors in treating mild, moderate, and severe chronic low back pain noted that “despite greater use of medications at greater chronic low back pain severity, current options remain less than optimal in providing analgesic efficacy.”
 6